Shocking Deets: Kartik Aaryan DITCHES Katrina Kaif For His Rumoured Girlfriend Sara Ali Khan?

 Was Sara The Reason?

 The insiders say so!
-According to Mumbai Mirror Kartik was keen to call off Bali event so that he could honour his date with his ‘princess' Sara.
+According to Mumbai Mirror, Kartik was keen to call off the Bali event so he could honour his date with his ‘princess' Sara.

 Sara Turns A Perfect Girlfriend

-Just like Kartik, Sara Ali Khan is also putting extra efforts in her alleged relationship with Kartik.
+Just like Kartik, Sara Ali Khan is also putting extra effort into her alleged relationship with Kartik.
 The leggy lass was seen accompanying Kartik to the hospital, where his dad has been admitted.

 Netizens Scream ‘Couple Goals’

-Sara was also caught outside the airport, where she has gone to pick up Kartik.
-Fans are totally in awe of the duo and they can't stop screaming ‘couple goals' after seeing their pictures together.
+Sara was also caught outside the airport, where she had gone to pick up Kartik.
+Fans are totally in awe of the duo and can't stop screaming ‘couple goals' after seeing their pictures together.

-On the work front, Sara and Kartik have recently wrapped their first film together, which is helmed by Imtiaz Ali.
-Hush hush suggest that it's a sequel of Love Aaj Kal but the makers haven't officially announced the name of the project yet.
+On the work front, Sara and Kartik recently wrapped their first film together, which is helmed by Imtiaz Ali.
+Hush-hush suggest that it's a sequel to Love Aaj Kal but the makers haven't officially announced the name of the project yet.